jpgoldberg/toy-crypto-math/docs/source/modules/wycheproof/usage.rst

 This document walks through a concrete example.
 It assumes that you have
-obtained the wcyhoproof data as discussed in :ref:`sec-wycheproof-obtain`, and that you have at least glanced the
+obtained the wcyheproof data as discussed in :ref:`sec-wycheproof-obtain`, and that you have at least glanced the
 :ref:`data overview section <sec_wycheproof_data_overview>`.